robertoperuzzo/ddev-unstructured/README.md

 This add-on quickly enable the [Unstructured.io](https://unstructured.io/) service into a [DDEV](https://ddev.readthedocs.io) project.

+Just a heads-up—there isn't an Unstructured API image build for Silicon Macs (arm64) yet.
+Instead, we’re using the build for Linux/amd64.
+For more details, check out issue [#480](https://github.com/Unstructured-IO/unstructured-api/issues/480).

 ## Getting started

 Install the add-on with `ddev add-on get robertoperuzzo/ddev-unstructured`.